Rachad-Alabi-ADEKAMBI/Newsletters_Management/README.md

 # Newsletters_Management
-this isa  wordpress plugin for newsletters management
+this is a  wordpress plugin for newsletters management